deadbok/project_network/recovery/README.md

 # 1 Introduction

 This document describes the steps needed to create project network.
+*It is assumed that you have a Windows 7/8/10 or a desktop Linux distribution installed on the host machine as well as VMWare Workstation 12 Pro.*

 The latest version of this document is available at:
 [https://github.com/deadbok/project_network](https://github.com/deadbok/project_network)